awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

 1. \(Optional\) For **Output options**, to save the command output to a file, select the **Enable writing output to S3** box\.
 Enter the bucket and prefix \(folder\) names in the boxes\.
 **Note**
-The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile assigned to the managed node, not those of the user performing this task\.
-For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md) or [Create an IAM service role for a hybrid environment](sysman-service-role.md)\.
+The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile assigned to the managed node, not those of the IAM user performing this task\.
+For more information, see [Configure instance permissions for Systems Manager](setup-instance-permissions.md) or [Create an IAM service role for a hybrid environment](sysman-service-role.md)\.
 In addition, if the specified S3 bucket is in a different AWS account, verify that the instance profile or IAM service role associated with the managed node has the necessary permissions to write to that bucket\.

 1. Choose **Create Association**\.